danfuzz/lactoserv/README.md

 This is a "core library" of sorts for Bash, containing a bunch of stuff that I (@danfuzz) have found useful when developing new tools in Bash.
-It is structured such that sublibraries may be composed into a unified whole, _mostly_ without interfering with each other, and _mostly_ without code duplication.
+It is structured such that library units (sub-libraries) may be composed into a unified whole, _mostly_ without interfering with each other, and _mostly_ without code duplication.

 ## To use